 Virtual desktops rely on a technology called desktop virtualization, which separates the desktop environment and its applications from the physical device used to access it.
-The primary types of desktop virtualization are determined by whether the operating system runs on local hardware or remotely.
+The primary types of virtual desktops are determined by whether the operating system runs on local hardware or remotely.
 Although local desktop virtualization allows offline access, remote desktop virtualization is more common (and the focus of this page) because it offers key advantages for connecting to operating systems and applications, including:

-Virtual desktop infrastructure (VDI) is another variation of the client-server model of desktop virtualization in which desktop operating systems run inside a virtual machine on on-premises servers or within a public cloud.
-With VDI, users access individual desktops, and the applications that reside on them, in a 1-to-1 mapping.
+Virtual desktop infrastructure (VDI) is another variation of the client-server model of desktop virtualization in which desktop operating systems run inside a virtual machine, either on on-premises servers or within a public cloud.
+With VDI, users access individual desktops and the applications that reside on them, in a 1-to-1 mapping.
 Windows 10 Enterprise multi-session is an exception, though, as it’s an Azure-only version of Windows 10 that accepts multiple simultaneous user connections.

-Virtual desktop infrastructure uses virtual machines to deliver virtual desktops to a variety of connected devices and is implemented in two primary ways: persistent and non-persistent.
+Virtual desktop infrastructure uses virtual machines to deliver virtual desktops to a variety of connected devices, and is implemented in two primary ways: persistent and non-persistent.

 With a persistent virtual desktop, each user has a unique desktop image dedicated to them that they can customize with apps and data.
 All applications and files are stored across reboots and the user’s settings are preserved and appear at each login.
-This consistency provides a similar experience to a physical PC environment which eases user adoption and is well-suited to power users.
-Individual customized virtual desktops do require different lifecycle management considerations for storage and software updates compared with non-persistent virtual desktops.
+This consistency provides a similar experience to a physical PC environment, which eases user adoption and is well-suited to power users.
+Individual customized virtual desktops require different lifecycle management considerations for storage and software updates compared with non-persistent virtual desktops.

 In VDI, the creation of multiple virtual machines from a single physical machine is handled by software called a hypervisor in on-premises environments.
-The hypervisor provides operating system isolation, intercepting the commands sent to the underlying hardware.
-It enables multiple operating system instances, through the use of virtual machines (VMs), all sharing a single hardware platform.
+The hypervisor provides server operating system isolation, intercepting the commands sent to the underlying hardware.
+It enables multiple operating system instances through the use of virtual machines (VMs), all sharing a single hardware platform.
 Within public clouds, the hypervisor and underlying infrastructure are abstracted, and administrators work directly with the virtual machines and cloud-native actions and APIs.